Teeny2015/parse-embedded-sdks-intel/README.md

 ===================================================

-These instructions will provide you with a Parse Embedded C SDKs provide support for IOTDK platforms such as Intel Galileo, Intel Edison and Intel Minnowboard Max.
+These instructions will provide you with a Parse Embedded C SDKs provide support for Intel IoT Developer Kit platforms such as Intel Galileo, Intel Edison and Intel Minnowboard Max.

 ## Getting started

-We provide a binary package for the Parse SDK if you have an IOTDK 1.5 image.
+We provide a binary package for the Parse SDK if you have an Intel IoT Developer Kit 1.5 image.
 If your board is not yet configured follow the [Getting Started](https://software.intel.com/en-us/iot/library/edison-getting-started) guide to install the latest image and get online.
 You can also build and run the Parse samples with [Eclipse](https://software.intel.com/en-us/iot/downloads#ide).
 Find out more about how to get started with Eclipse [here](https://software.intel.com/en-us/eclipse-getting-started-guide).

-First, add the IoTDK repository to the opkg configuration files:
+First, add the Intel IoT Developer Kit repository to the opkg configuration
+files:

 ~~~~~~~~~~~~~{.sh}
 echo "src iotdk-all http://iotdk.intel.com/repos/1.5/iotdk/all" >> /etc/opkg/iotkit.conf